 CTRC&D seeks to promote sustainable growth toward a resilient Connecticut landscape and lifestyle, through support of and collaboration with nonprofit and government organizations who work toward natural resource conservation, open space and farmland acquisition, and land use-economic planning.
 CTRC&D’s Environmental Programs are focused on supporting the following activities.

-Connecticut Environmental Review Team Planning Assistance
+CT Environmental Review Team (ERT)

 The CTRC&D sponsors the CT Environmental Review Team (CTERT) Program so that land trusts and municipalities can access natural resources specialists who volunteer their time to provide natural resource inventories of municipal or land trust property.

 The Environmental Review Team (ERT) Program has been in existence since 1969 and operates under the guidance of the Connecticut Resource Conservation and Development Area (RC&D).
 The goal of the ERT is to meet the challenges of conservation and development through knowledge of the land, by providing assistance to local land use decision makers.

 CTRC&D is proud to partner with the Salmon River Watershed Partnership as its fiduciary agent.
 In 2007, the Watershed Towns, assisted by The Nature Conservancy, launched the Salmon River Watershed Partnership (SRWP).
 The Partnership consists of representatives from the Watershed Towns, The Nature Conservancy, the Department of Energy and Environmental Protection, Trout Unlimited, Colchester Land Trust and Friends of Silvio O. Conti Refuge in Haddam.
 As a non-profit currently without 501 (C) status, the Salmon River Watershed Partnership partners with CTRC&D. CTRC&D provides bookkeeping and financial administrative support.
 Also the two organizations have worked on collaborative grant applications, fundraising, and projects.